fru-io/handbook/development/issue_workflow.md

 - **needs docs**: Requests that require, but do not have docs.

 - **needs tests**: Requests that require, but do not have tests.

+- **security**: Requests that the underlying issue has security implications.

 - **showstopper**: Requests that require immediate attention at the expense of other work.